johnzhang320/spring-boot-kafka-json-tumbling-hopping-window-aggregation-inventory/README.md

    We know hopping window has the window size and advanced window size, window size is fixed and each time the window forward a
    .....

-## Detail information, diagrams, system settinf and running, code analysis, testing data and result analysis as below link
+## Detail information, diagrams, settings and running, code analysis, testing result analysis as below link

   [spring-boot kafka json tumbling & hopping window aggregation for inventory/](https://johnzhang320.com/spring-boot-kafka-json-tumbling-and-hopping-window-aggregation-for-inventory/)